 We use Functionality cookies to:

-Some of these cookies are managed for us by third parties.
-Where this is the case, we don't allow the third party to use the cookies for any purpose other than those listed above.
+∙ Some of these cookies are managed for us by third parties.
+Where this is the case, we don't permit the third party to use the cookies for any purpose other than those listed above.

 We use Targeting cookies to:

-You can control whether or not these cookies are used, but preventing them may prevent us from offering you some services or targeted advertising.
+You can control whether or not these cookies are used, but blocking them may prevent us from offering you some services or targeted advertising.

-Opting out of one or more NAI members or About Ad members (many of which will be the same) only means that those members no longer will deliver targeted content or ads to you, but it does not mean you will no longer receive any targeted content or ads on our Sites or other websites.
+Please note that when using the ad industry opt-out tools above, such opting-out only applies to members of that specific industry group and only those members will no longer deliver targeted content or ads to you.
+It does not mean you will no longer receive any targeted content or ads on our sites or other websites.
 You may continue to receive advertisements, for example, based on the particular website that you are viewing.
-Also, if your browsers are configured to reject cookies when you visit this opt-out page, or you subsequently erase your cookies, use a different computer or change web browsers, your opt-out may no longer be effective.
+Also, if your browsers are configured to block cookies when you visit this opt-out page, or you subsequently erase your cookies, use a different computer or change web browsers, your opt-out may no longer be effective.

 Useful information about cookies can be found at:

-Information on the ICC (UK) UK cookie guide can be found on the ICC website section:
+Information on the ICC (UK) UK cookie guide can be found at: